AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ---
 title: Form Elements | Commerce Admin Development
 description: Learn about design standards for forms in the Adobe Commerce and Magento Open Source Admin application.
+keywords:
+  - Extensions
 ---

 # Form elements

-Form elements are central to the Commerce framework, particularly in the ‘Admin’ interface.
+Form elements are central to the Commerce framework, particularly in the 'Admin' interface.
 This article contains examples of the various types of form elements encountered throughout the application to collect data input from its users.

 For solutions not described in this article, please refer to other form-related patterns or contact the Commerce UX Design team.